tidymodels/tidymodels.org-legacy/content/learn/statistics/tidy-analysis/index.markdown

 #> 10 5     circumference     8.79     0.621    14.1   0.0000318
 ```

 You can just as easily use multiple predictors in the regressions, as shown here on the `mtcars` dataset.
-We nest the data into automatic and manual cars (the `am` column), then perform the regression within each nested tibble.
+We nest the data into automatic vs. manual cars (the `am` column), then perform the regression within each nested tibble.

 ```r